ericwoud/buildR64arch/README.md

 * -R   : Delete RootFS.
 * -b   : Create backup of rootfs
 * -B   : Restore backup of rootfs
-* -x   : Create archive from image-file
+* -x   : Create archive from image-file .xz
+* -z   : Create archive from image-file .gz
 * none : Enter chroot, same as option `-c`

 * Other variables to tweak also at top of build script.